MaliMrav/Telemetry/README.md

 # ESP8266 MQTT Weather Display

-> **This project is as much a software architecture exercise as it is a weather display.**
+> **This project is as much an architecture and UX exercise as it is a weather display.**
 >
-> What began as a simple MQTT-powered environmental dashboard has evolved into a reusable embedded framework that explores modular architecture, separation of concerns, maintainability, and efficient use of constrained ESP8266 resources.
+> What began as a simple MQTT-powered dashboard has evolved into a reusable embedded UI framework that explores modular design, separation of concerns, and maintainable use of constrained ESP8266 hardware.
 >
-> The display node intentionally performs very little computation itself.
-Wherever practical, data processing is delegated to upstream systems such as Home Assistant, allowing the ESP8266 to focus on what it does best: consuming data, presenting information, and remaining reliable.
+> The display node intentionally does very little computation itself.
+Wherever practical, processing is delegated upstream so the ESP8266 can stay focused on what it does best: consume data, present it clearly, and remain reliable.

 ---

 ## Why This Project Exists

-This project started with a very practical problem.
+This project started with a practical problem.

-I had multiple ESP8266-based BME280 sensor nodes deployed around the house, each with its own small OLED display.
-While functional, the OLEDs suffered from burn-in and were not ideal for long-term operation.
-They also complicated future plans for battery-powered sensor nodes due to their continuous power consumption.
+I had multiple ESP8266-based BME280 sensor nodes around the house, each with a small OLED display.
+They worked, but OLED burn-in and continuous power use made them a poor long-term fit, especially for future battery-powered nodes.

 The initial goal was simple:

-* Collect environmental data from multiple locations around the property.
+- collect environmental data from multiple locations around the property
-* Publish the data via MQTT.
+- publish the data via MQTT
-* Present everything on a single dedicated display.
+- present it on a single dedicated display

-The first two monitored locations were:
+The first monitored locations were:

-* Kitchen (inside)
+- Kitchen (inside)
-* Pergola (outside)
+- Pergola (outside)

-Over time, the project evolved from a weather display into something larger: a reusable MQTT-driven dashboard framework capable of displaying any MQTT-based data source.
+Over time, the project grew from a weather display into something larger: a reusable MQTT-driven embedded dashboard framework capable of showing many kinds of data.

-At the same time, the codebase itself became a software engineering exercise in designing maintainable embedded systems using modern tooling and architectural practices.

 ---

-# Development Journey
+## Development Journey

-The original version of this project was developed in Arduino IDE as a single-file proof of concept.
+The first version was built in Arduino IDE as a single-file proof of concept.

-As functionality increased, maintaining the code became progressively more difficult.
-Features, display logic, MQTT handling, OTA updates, WiFi management, and configuration all lived together in a single application file.
+As features accumulated, maintenance became harder.
+Display logic, MQTT handling, OTA updates, WiFi management, and configuration all lived together in one application file.

-A conscious decision was made to modernise the project and migrate to:
+A conscious decision was made to modernise the project and move to:

-* Visual Studio Code
+- Visual Studio Code
-* PlatformIO
+- PlatformIO
-* Modular architecture
+- Modular architecture
-* Source control friendly configuration
+- Source-control-friendly configuration
-* Separation of concerns
+- Separation of concerns
-* Reusable components
+- Reusable components

-The goal was not simply to reorganise files, but to create a codebase that could continue growing without becoming difficult to understand or maintain.
+The goal was not just to reorganise files, but to build a codebase that could keep growing without becoming difficult to understand or maintain.

-Today the project is structured around clearly defined responsibilities and module ownership, while remaining approachable for hobbyists and makers.
+This version is the result of that refactor journey.

 ---

-# Design Philosophy
+## Design Philosophy

-A key architectural decision was made early in the refactoring process:
+A key architectural decision was made early:

 **The display should remain a presentation device.**

-Rather than performing complex calculations locally, the ESP8266 consumes already-processed information published to MQTT topics.
+Rather than doing complex calculations locally, the ESP8266 consumes already-processed information published to MQTT topics.

-This allows the display firmware to remain:

-* Lightweight
-* Efficient
-* Responsive
+That keeps the firmware:

+- lightweight
+- efficient
+- responsive
-* Easier to maintain
+- easier to maintain

-Currently, Home Assistant performs much of the heavy lifting.
+In practice, upstream systems such as Home Assistant provide much of the heavy lifting.

 Examples include:

-* Daily minimum calculations
+- daily minimum calculations
-* Daily maximum calculations
+- daily maximum calculations
-* Trend determination
+- trend determination
-* MQTT topic publishing
+- topic publishing

-This means the display simply subscribes to:
+So the display subscribes to values like:

 ```text
 temperature